Brexit won't mean lower capital for insurers, says Bank of England

 The ABI said last month that 35 billion pounds ($48.4 billion) of capital locked in by the risk margin element in capital rules known as Solvency II, could be used to increase investment in the UK economy and tackle climate change.

-The risk margin in an extra layer of capital insurers must hold as a safety buffer in case they get into trouble.
+The risk margin is an extra layer of capital insurers must hold as a safety buffer in case they get into trouble.

 However, Woods said he had doubts “about a reform package which materially decapitalises the insurance sector,” adding: “While it’s natural for the private sector to focus on private interests, it’s part of our job to keep an eye on the potential public costs of significant insurance failures.”